grafana/plugin-tools/packages/create-plugin/CONTRIBUTING.md

 ### Developing the templates

 The templates are used by Plop to scaffold Grafana plugins.
 Whilst they appear to be the intended filetype they are infact treated as markdown by Plop when it runs.
 As such we need to be mindful of syntax and to [escape particular characters](https://handlebarsjs.com/guide/expressions.html#whitespace-control) where necessary.
 The [github/ci.yml](./templates/github/ci/.github/workflows/ci.yml) file is a good example of this.

+Note that certain files are intentionally named differently (e.g. npmrc, package.json).
+This is done due to other tooling preventing the files from being packaged for NPM or breaking other tools during local development.